-Now that you’ve learnt two basic major chord patterns, and learnt how to move them to different positions on the fretboard, I’m going to show you two minor chord shapes.
+Now that you’ve learned two basic major chord patterns, and learned how to move them to different positions on the fretboard, I’m going to show you two minor chord shapes.

 Below is the E minor chord, or E min or Em with the root note on the sixth string.

 Notice how this chord is the same as the E Major chord, except the second finger is lifted off the third string and it’s now played open.

 Using the same principle as before, we can now slide this up the fretboard and press the first finger down across the strings at the third fret to produce the G minor chord below.

 Just in case you haven’t yet learned the notes on the sixth string, here they are again: